-Parties (SACMEA & SACTWU) reached 2017/2018 wage agreement which will cover all weekly paid employees within bargaining unit.
-All job categories currently applicable wage levels were increased by 7.6% across the board and industry minimum weekly based on 45-hour week.
+Parties (SACMEA & SACTWU) reached 2018/2019 wage agreement which will cover all weekly paid employees within bargaining unit.
+All job categories currently applicable wage levels were increased by 7.5% across the board and industry minimum weekly based on 45-hour week.
+On the 01st July 2019 the weekly wages of all employees covered by this Agreement shall be increased by CPI + 1% of May 2019 on condition that the Rand value increase of CPI + 1% is not less than the 01st July 2018 Rand Value increase, if it is less, the 01st July 2018 Rand Value increase shall be paid to all employees covered by this Agreement.